-&lt;sup>8 Promoting Fundamental British Values
+&lt;sup>9 Promoting Fundamental British Values

 When any member of staff has concerns that a pupil may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL.
 They should then follow normal safeguarding procedures.
 If the matter is urgent then the Police must be contacted by dialling 999.
-In non-urgent cases where police advice is sought then dial 101.
-The Department of Education has also set up a dedicated telephone helpline for staff and governors to raise concerns around Prevent (020 7340 7264).
+In non-urgent cases where police advice is sought then dial 101 or the national police Prevent advice line on 0800 011 3764.